-FKT: Appalachian High Route!
+FKT: Appalachian High Route

 I’ve been busy working out here in Hot Springs, NC, and decided to take 2 weeks off to do some hiking.
 There are lots of great options around here and I settled on doing the Appalachian High Route.
 I love a good loop, no shuttles need.
 The AHR uses large sections of the Appalachian Trail (AT), Mountains-to-Sea Trail (MST), and some other small local trails and road walking to create a ~350 mile loop passing near most of the 6000+ foot peaks east of the Mississippi.